baturaysaglam/LA3P/README.md

 # Actor Prioritized Experience Replay
 PyTorch implementation of the _Loss Adjusted Approximate Actor Prioritized Experience Replay_ algorithm (LA3P).
+If you use our code or results, please cite the [paper](https://arxiv.org/abs/2209.00532).
 Note that the implementation of the baseline algorithms are heavily based on the following repositories:

 - [SAC](https://arxiv.org/abs/1801.01290): Our implementation.
 Uses the precise hyper-parameter settings provided in the original article.